Perioral Dermatitis - NIMO SKIN

 • Pustules with pus appear or visible signs of secondary bacterial infection

-• The condition worsens despite correct care after 4-6 weeks with a mild, consistent routine
+• The condition worsens despite correct care after 4-6 weeks of a mild, consistent routine

 • You are pregnant, breastfeeding, or planning pregnancy — certain treatments require special consideration

-A dermatologist can assess whether a shorter course of topical metronidazole — a gel that directly reduces inflammation — or oral antibiotics like doxycycline is needed.
+A dermatologist can assess whether a short course of topical metronidazole — a gel that directly reduces inflammation — or oral antibiotics like doxycycline are needed.
 These treatments are effective but work best in combination with a gentle daily care routine that does not further irritate the skin.

 Frequently asked questions about perioral dermatitis